the-turing-way/the-turing-way/workshops/book-dash/book-dash-nov20-report.md

 # Book Dash November 2020 Report

-The fourth _The Turing Way_ Book Dash was hosted online from 9-13 November 2020.
+The fourth _The Turing Way_ Book Dash was hosted online from 9-13 November 2020 by Malvika Sharan and Kirstie Whitaker.

 ## Overview